 There is no city more beautiful in the middle of Winter than Quebec City.
 Dave filmed there a several years ago for the Christmas movie Blizzard with Whoopie Goldberg and Christopher Plumber.
 If it is a magical enough setting for a Hollywood holiday film, it is certainly magical enough for us to spend a few days there in the heart of the cold season.

-The citizens of Quebec are a hearty bunch and they know how to survive the winters.
-Put on your puffy coat and snow pants, Sorrel boots and warm hats and mittens and get out of the house.
+The people of Quebec are a hearty bunch and they know how to survive the winters.
+Put on your puffy coat and snow pants, warm winter boots and cozy hats and mittens and get out of the house.
 People are out if full force in Quebec City.
 There is an outdoor ice rink right in the old part of town and boutiques line the narrow streets as passersby stop in for a peak.

 People even take horse drawn carriage rides right in the middle of winter.
 Covered with a blanket or two, it is a timeless way to explore the back alleyways of one of the oldest cities in North America.
 Founded in 1608, it has a rich history that is has held on to proudly.
 Quebec city is also the last fortified city in North America.
 Its walls lend an old world charm to the already historical city.

 Standing tall over old Quebec City is the gorgeous Chateau Frontenac.
 Located right on the St. Lawrence River, it is the epitome of luxury.
 We stopped in for a visit and you must be sure to be there for tea time, but our budget allowed us to stay at more modest accommodations.
 Albeit quite beautiful and luxurious in its own right.
 We stayed at Lowes Le Concorde, located within walking distance of Old Quebec City right at the Plains of Abraham.
 When we looked out our window, we could see cross country skiers gliding along the plains beside the St. Lawrence.
 It was absolutely stunning.